Since the outbreak of the Covid-19 pandemic two years ago, travel businesses have had to deal with some challenging economic times.

 The old saying “trip of a lifetime” has never been more relevant than now.

-After months of sitting around the house, people realize that there's no better time than now to go on that trip of a lifetime.
+After months of sitting around the house, people realize there's no better time to go on that trip of a lifetime.

 In 2022, many people will finally take the long-awaited dream journey, whether to sail around the world or visit family on another continent.